 Government vs Parliament

-As a matter of fact, any political party that wins the elections, and has the majority of seats runs the country and forms the government.
-This is the basic principle underlying the formation of government.
+As a matter of fact, any political party that wins the elections, and has the majority of seats in the parliament runs the country and forms the government.
+This is the basic principle underlying the formation of a government.

 By getting a majority in the election, the largely voted party forms the government outvoting all the other parties and thus, runs the country.
 The leader of a given government is either the president or the prime minister.
 On the other hand, some of the people in the parliament are chosen by the prime minister to run the country.
 Thus, it is understood that all the members of the parliament are not chosen to form the government.

 It is important to understand that a government is different not only from the parliament, but also from the rest of the party that won the general election.
 It only means that each and every member of the party that has won the election is not chosen to form the government and run the country.
+Not all of them are given ministries to manage.
+However, they all actively participate in the parliament when there is voting to pass a bill or if there is some debate taking place.
 There is only a limited number of people in a government.
-These are the major differences between government and parliament.